 Recalling Setups To recall a previously saved setup, first access the Setups menu as described below: Step 1.
 Press System to display the System menu.
 Step 2.
 Press Setups to display the Setups menu.
 Step 3.
-At the Setups menu, press Recall [RSN(M{1-9})], then enter the setup number on the keypad.
+At the Setups menu, press Recall [RSN(M 1-9)], then enter the setup number on the keypad.
 The MG3 tion.
-69XB resets itself to the recalled configura- Erasing Stored Setups The front memory. tents of t data. t panel setups are stored in non-volatile A master reset is required to erase the con- he setups and reprogram them with default 1 To perfor m a master reset, proceed as follows: er- he Step 1.
-With the MG369XB in standby mode, press and hold the RF OUTPUT ON/OFF key. of ets nd Step 2.
-Press the LINE OPERATE/STANDBY key to turn the instrument on. for on Step 3.
-When the first menu is displayed (after the start-up display), release the RF OUT- PUT ON/OFF key.
-The conte erased ar ents of non-volatile memory have now been nd reprogrammed with factory default data.
+69XB resets itself to the recalled configura- Erasing Stored Setups memory. panel setups are stored in non-volatile A master reset is required to erase the con- he setups and reprogram them with default 1 To perfor m a master reset, proceed as follows: ver- the ult Step 1.
+With the MG369XB in standby mode, press and hold the RF OUTPUT ON/OFF key. e of sets and Step 2.
+Press the LINE OPERATE/STANDBY key to turn the instrument on. for ion Step 3.
+When the first menu is displayed (after the start-up display), release the RF OUT- PUT ON/OFF key. ents of non-volatile memory have now been nd reprogrammed with factory default data.